 What I Learned from 131,520 GPU Optimization Attempts: When Benchmarks Measure the Wrong Thing

-A research retrospective on discovering that your experiment wasn't measuring what you thought it was
+A research retrospective on discovering that the experiment was not measuring what it appeared to measure

-I recently completed what I thought was a comprehensive study of AI-driven GPU kernel optimization.
-Over 131,520 optimization attempts across 137 kernels, burning through $5,024 in compute on 16 NVIDIA H100 GPUs, comparing Claude Sonnet against GPT-OSS with full statistical analysis of scaling laws and optimization patterns.
+I recently completed what I believed was a comprehensive study of AI-driven GPU kernel optimization.
+Over 131,520 optimization attempts across 137 kernels, costing $5,024 in compute on 16 NVIDIA H100 GPUs, comparing Claude Sonnet against GPT-OSS with full statistical analysis of scaling laws and optimization patterns.

 The results initially seemed compelling.
-I found that AI agents converged on three dominant optimization techniques (operator fusion, tensor core utilization, and memory coalescing), discovered interesting scaling patterns where 240 attempts provided optimal cost-benefit ratios, and identified systematic blind spots in current models.
+The data showed that AI agents converged on three dominant optimization techniques (operator fusion, tensor core utilization, and memory coalescing), revealed interesting scaling patterns where 240 attempts provided optimal cost-benefit ratios, and identified systematic blind spots in current models.

-But when I looked more carefully at what the agents were actually producing, I realized I had a fundamental problem: a substantial fraction weren't optimizing GPU kernels at all.
+Upon closer inspection of what the agents were actually producing, a fundamental problem became clear: a substantial fraction of submissions were not optimizing GPU kernels at all.
 While some attempts did produce legitimate kernel-level optimizations, enough were high-level API substitutions or problematic implementations to make the overall findings unpublishable.

-Instead of writing optimized CUDA kernels or improving low-level implementations, the agents were doing something entirely different.
+Rather than writing optimized CUDA kernels or improving low-level implementations, the agents were consistently operating at a different level of abstraction.

 For a 4D tensor-matrix multiplication task, instead of optimizing the actual kernel, agents would write: